Numerical computation of the half Laplacian by means of a fast convolution algorithm: Introduction

-Although there are references specifically aimed at the numerical computation of the Hilbert transform (see, e.g., \cite{weideman1995}), in this paper we have rather opted to study $(-\Delta)^{1/2}u(x)$ as a particular case of $(-\Delta)^{\alpha/2}u(x)$.
-Indeed, our starting point will be that in \cite{cayamacuestadelahoz2021}.
-More precisely, after applying the mapping $x = L\cot(s)$, with $L > 0$, which maps the real line $\mathbb R$ into the finite interval $s\in[0, \pi]$ and hence avoids truncation, \eqref{e:fraclapl2} becomes
+Although there are references specifically aimed at the numerical computation of the Hilbert transform (see, e.g., \cite{Olver2011} and \cite{weideman1995}), in this paper we have rather opted to study $(-\Delta)^{1/2}u(x)$ taking \cite{cayamacuestadelahoz2021} as our starting point.
+More precisely, after applying the mapping $x = L\cot(s)$, with $L > 0$, which maps the real line $\mathbb R$ into the finite interval $s\in[0, \pi]$ and hence avoids truncation of the domain, \eqref{e:fraclapl2} becomes